ansys/pygranta/doc/source/package_versions.rst

    "Getting Started" guide for the individual PyGranta package to confirm the minimum required Granta MI version and for installation instructions.

-If the latest PyGranta package version does not support the required Granta MI version, use the Package versions table below to identify the version of the PyGranta package released with the required Granta MI version.

 In addition, forwards compatibility of PyGranta packages with future Granta MI releases is not guaranteed.
 PyGranta packages should always be upgraded following a Granta MI server upgrade.